ankaAR/bestiario5e/_creatures/morkoth.md

 ***Multiataque.*** The morkoth makes three attacks: two with its bite and one with its tentacles or three with its bite.

-***Bite.*** Melee Weapon Attack: +6 al ataque, alcance 5 pies, un objetivo.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies, un objetivo.
 Impacto: 9 (2d6+2) slashing damage.

-***Tentacles.*** Melee Weapon Attack: +6 al ataque, alcance 15 pies, un objetivo.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 15 pies, un objetivo.
 Impacto: 15 (3d8+2) puntos de daño contundente, and the target is grappled (escape DC 14) if it is a Large or smaller creature.
 Until this grapple ends. the target is restrained and takes 15 (3d8+2) puntos de daño contundente at the start of each of the morkoth's turns. and the morkoth can't use its tentacles on another target.

 ***Hypnosis.*** The morkoth projects a 30-foot cone of magical energy.
 Each creature in that area must make a DC 17 Wisdom saving throw.
 On a failed save, the creature is charmed by the morkoth for 1 minute.
 While charmed in this way, the target tries to get as close to the morkoth as possible, using its actions to Dash until it is within 5 feet of the morkoth.
 A charmed target can repeat the saving throw at the end of each of its turns and whenever it takes damage, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature has advantage on saving throws against the morkoth's Hypnosis for 24 hours.